Sample Weighting

 TipImplementation in svy

-Use Sample.adjust_nr() to adjust the sample weights for nonresponse.
-The method computes the adjusted weights and stores them in the sample object for downstream estimation.
+Use Sample.adjust_nr() to adjust sample weights for nonresponse.
+The method computes adjusted weights and stores them in the sample object for downstream estimation.

-The method adjust() has a boolean parameter unknown_to_inelig that controls where the unknowns’ weights go:
+The adjust_nr() method includes a unknown_to_inelig parameter that controls where unknowns’ weights go:

 hld_sample = hld_sample.weighting.adjust_nr(